Deviprasad-pydi/Ad-hoc-Analysis/README.md

     * Derived actionable insights from the visualizations to support data-driven decision-making.

-**Outcome:**

-This project demonstrates my ability to effectively handle complex data queries and translate findings into insightful visualizations using Power BI.
-It highlights my technical proficiency in SQL and my capability to present data in a manner that supports business intelligence.

 **Files in this Repository:**

 * `ad-hoc-requests.pdf`: Document containing the 10 ad hoc business requests.